 Toni recently rebuilt and upgraded an online store she had built for a client some years ago.

-Among the things that were to be changed during the rebuilt were the two principal colours and the client decided that she would like yellow and purple.
+Among the things that were to be changed during the rebuild were the two principal colours and the client decided that she would like yellow and purple.

 Of course there are many shades of yellow and purple so the client even went so far as to send Toni a swatch of each colour so that Toni could incorporate the exact shades that the client wanted.